-There are three ways to perfect an assignment of receivables:

-- (i) by sending a written notice with a notarised date to the third-party obligor; - (ii) by obtaining a written consent with a notarised date from the thirdparty obligor; and - (iii) by registering the assignment with the competent legal affairs bureau pursuant to the Act concerning Special Exceptions to the Civil Code with respect to the Perfection of Assignment of Movables and Receivables (Law No. 104, 1998) (the Perfection Act).
+- There are three ways to perfect an assignment of receivables by: - sending a written notice with a notarised date to the third-party obligor; - (ii) obtaining a written consent with a notarised date from the thirdparty obligor; and - (iii) registering the assignment with the competent legal affairs bureau pursuant to the Act concerning Special Exceptions to the Civil Code with respect to the Perfection of Assignment of Movables and Receivables (Law No. 104, 1998) (the Perfection Act).